heartkiIIer/BlogatronBeta/README.md

 http://a3-heartkiiier.glitch.me

 A simple/user interface-freindly blog that users can read/post stories, more short ones compared to larger pieces of news/headlines.
 Displayed in a deck-of-cards manner.
 User can **click** on an image to read the full story and comments.
-Simply **log in** using **billy** as username and **12345** as password for an exisiting account or sign up as a new user

-- the goal of the application
+Simply **log in** using **billy** as username and **12345** as password for an exisiting account or sign up as a new user (can put literally anything) to be able to post, comment, edit, and delete.
+For now, **only urls** are accepted for images.
+This can be easily done by copying the address of the image on Google Images or anywhere else, for that matter.
+If you leave the url blank, that's fine too.

-- challenges you faced in realizing the application
-- what authentication strategy / database you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)
-- what CSS framework you used and why.
-  - include any modifications to the CSS framework you made via custom CSS you authored.
+- Database utilized: MongoDB/Mongoose because I have been familiar with it in the past and comfortable.
+- Authentication strategy: Passport Local with Mongoose since it seems to be the easiest and quickest option.
+- A lot of style elements from tooplate.com were incorporated.
+  - slight changes due to personal preferences were made such as color and positioning.
 - the five Express middleware packages you used and a short (one sentence) summary of what each one does.

 ## Technical Achievements